rrnyquist/ebenezer/_Scripture/ESV/51_Colossians.md

 He is the image of the invisible God, the firstborn of all creation. ^0115

-For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities —all things were created through him and for him. ^0116
+For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities--all things were created through him and for him. ^0116

 And he is before all things, and in him all things hold together. ^0117